hanjinliu/impy/README.md

 img["t=3;z=5:7"]
 img["y=3,5,7"] = 0
 ```
 Accordingly, broadcasting is more flexible.
-You can also set your original axes symbol if you like, by such as `img.axes = "!yx"`.
+You can also set your original axes symbol if you like, such as `img.axes = "!yx"`.

 #### 2. Automatic Batch Processing